-Northwest Evaluation Association - Measures of Academic Progress
+Northwest Evaluation Association (NWEA) - Measures of Academic Progress

-The Measures of Academic Progress tests are diagnostic and computerized adaptive assessments in reading and math.
+The Measures of Academic Progress assessments are diagnostic and norm-referenced adaptive assessments in reading and math.
 These assessments are used to measure progress over time and identify specific learning needs of each student.
-This assessment is used in grades 1 - 6 at AFIA.
+Students take the following assessments several times over the course of the school year.